 Consequently, candidates aiming to climb the salary ladder as a Finance Manager will need to demonstrate a high level of commercial insight to drive business strategy forward.

 Experience with enterprise planning software to minimise financial risk, making critical long-term business decisions, and reporting on achievements are critical to negotiate a top Finance Manager salary.

 Furthermore, as technology advances, finance managers who combine IT skills with experience in financial analysis, predictive analytics and financial management continue to be highly sought after.

 How to negotiate a Finance Manager salary in Australia

 In the Robert Half Salary Guide, salaries are broken down by percentiles.
-This allows you to see how different skills, experience and qualifications – along with different roles, can shape a Finance Manager salary in Sydney, Melbourne, Brisbane, or Perth, alongside related positions.
+This allows you to see how different skills, experience, and qualifications can shape a Finance Manager salary in Sydney, Melbourne, Brisbane, or Perth, alongside related positions.

 A Finance Manager in this salary percentile will have less experience than typical however along with a Bachelor’s degree in Finance or Accounting, candidates are often expected to hold additional qualifications such as Chartered Accountant (CA) or Certified Practising Accountant (CPA).
 Along with a strong knowledge of accounting principles, finance managers will be expected to collaborate with other members of the accounting and finance team to work on the preparation and analysis of management reporting information.